wdzhong/NFTA-process-data/README.md

 - relations

-  - relations is a list that contains the same information as final_relation_table, albeit in a less easily accessed form of a list of 3-tuples.
+  - Relations is a list that contains the same information as final_relation_table, albeit in a less easily accessed form of a list of 3-tuples.

+- way_graph
+    - A graph use way_id as the node of the graph and use [OSM's node] as the edge of the graph.
+Use adjacency list to represent the graph.

+- way_type
+    - A dictionary that use way_id as key and the type of the way as the value

+- way_type_avg_speed_limit
+    - A dictionary that use way_type as key and the average speed limit of that type of way as the value

 ### find_nearest_road